TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ### The Thing Network Dashboard

 #### Create an account
-Your applications and devices can be managed by The Thing Network dashboard.
+Your applications and devices can be managed by [The Things Network dashboard][dashboard].
 To use the dashboard you need a The Things Network account.
 You can [create an account here][accounts].